andreaharit/immo-eliza-airflow/README.md

 - Deploying  an API and Streamlit to get a prediction using the chosen model from the previous step (Random Forest Regression).
 See [repository](https://github.com/andreaharit/immo-eliza-deployment).

-And now we are scheduling the webscrapping (recoded comapared to the previous steps for simplification) and machine learning pipelines into Airflow in a Docker-compose to run daily.
+And now we are scheduling a webscrapping and machine learning pipeline via **Airflow** to run daily.

-For each run of the DAG, raw data in a CSV file, as well as cleaned data in CSV, the model and data metrics are saved in the ```ml>0-Resources``` folder.
+The new scraped data is stored raw for backup, as well as the acummulated cleaned data so far.
+Those are all inside the ```ml>0-Resources``` folder.
+Also a historical log of the model metrics and data for each run of the DAG.

-After that we use Streamlit to display the price prediction based on the latest trained model, and plots updated dataset in a separate Docker container.
+Finally, we use a containarized Streamlit to display the price prediction based on the latest trained model.

 ## Table of Contents